usnistgov/FIPS201/_Appendix/glossary.md

 Certificate Revocation List
 : A list of revoked public key certificates created and digitally signed by a certification authority.
 [RFC5280]

-(^37) See Page 2 of [OMB0524] for further details of individuals who are eligible to be issued PIV Cards.

 Certification
 : The process of verifying the correctness of a statement or claim and issuing a certificate as